-- 1) Expenses for hauling out or transportation to and from the dealer or the Boston Whaler factory for warranty service. - 2) Equipment or accessories which are not installed by Boston Whaler or which carry their own individual warranties, including but not limited to engines, engine components, batteries, propellers, controls, steering mechanisms, and electronics. - 3) Damage, deterioration, discoloration or mold of cushions or cosmetic surface finishes, including scratches.
+1) Expenses for hauling out or transportation to and from the dealer or the Boston Whaler factory for warranty service.

+2) Equipment or accessories which are not installed by Boston Whaler or which carry their own individual warranties, including but not limited to engines, engine components, batteries, propellers, controls, steering mechanisms, and electronics.